renakaagusta/phis-guard-wallet/readme.md

 <img src = "app/img/LOGOA_400x400.png" alt = "The cutest dino" style = "width: 200px;"/>

-# The Interceptor
+# PhisGuard
-The Interceptor is a powerful tool for simulating transactions on EVM-based chains, including Ethereum Mainnet, Base, Optimism, Gnosis, and more.
+PhisGuard is a powerful tool for simulating transactions on EVM-based chains, including Ethereum Mainnet, Base, Optimism, Gnosis, and more.
 It offers clear, intuitive explanations for the transactions you initiate.
-The Interceptor can seamlessly complement your browser wallet, like MetaMask, or function as a standalone transaction simulation tool.
+PhisGuard can seamlessly complement your browser wallet, like MetaMask, or function as a standalone transaction simulation tool.

 With MetaMask integration, you can forward transactions for signing and send them effortlessly.
-What truly sets The Interceptor apart, however, is its Simulation Mode.
+What truly sets PhisGuard apart, however, is its Simulation Mode.
 This feature lets you simulate multiple transactions sequentially, providing a detailed preview of their outcomes-even enabling you to interact with DApps at no cost!

 Install for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/the-interceptor/) or [Chrome](https://www.dark.florist/google-chrome-install)